 – TOM, UK

-To Reduce Overactivation of Your Brain’s Fear Center
+To Reduce Overactivation of Your Brain’s Fear Centre

-Anxiety disorders involve hyperreactivity of the amygdala—your brain’s fear and threat-detection center.
-In anxiety, your amygdala overreacts to minor stressors, perceiving threats that aren’t really there and triggering intense fear responses to everyday situations.
+Anxious thought disorders involve hyperreactivity of the amygdala—your brain’s fear and threat-detection centre.
+In anxious thoughts, your amygdala overreacts to minor stressors, perceiving threats that aren’t really there and triggering intense fear responses to everyday situations.

 Your vagus nerve has direct connections to the amygdala and sends calming signals that reduce its reactivity.
 Vagal stimulation helps quiet this overactive fear response, making your brain less likely to trigger false alarms.

-- Reduces stress-induced amygdala activation through enhanced vagal signaling to anxiety-regulatory brain regions, documented via brain imaging studies
+- Has been associated with reduced stress-induced amygdala activation through enhanced vagal signalling to anxious thoughts-regulatory brain regions, documented via brain imaging studies.

-- Helps break the anxiety-anxiety cycle where fear of anxiety itself triggers more anxiety by reducing the baseline reactivity that makes you hypervigilant
+- Helps break the anxious thoughts-anxious thoughts cycle, where fear of anxious thoughts itself triggers more anxious thoughts by reducing the baseline reactivity that makes you hypervigilant.

-- Produces measurable reductions in anxiety-center overactivation corresponding to decreased rumination, improved emotional regulation, and reduced anticipatory anxiety
+- Has been observed to influence measurable reductions in anxious thoughts-centre overactivation corresponding to decreased rumination, improved emotional regulation, and reduced anticipatory anxious thoughts.

 “Because … of my workplace, because of really high stress … I got severe reflux.
 The constant push to deliver more work destroyed my organism.
 Each time I was putting the device I could release tension from my nervous system.”